-We believe our sources of liquidity will be sufficient to satisfy the anticipated cash requirements associated with our existing operations for at least the next twelve months.
+We believe our sources of liquidity will be sufficient to satisfy the anticipated cash requirements associated with our existing operations for the foreseeable future.
 However, our future cash requirements could be higher than we currently expect as a result of various factors.
 Additionally, our ability to generate sufficient cash from our operating activities depends on our future performance, which is subject to general economic, political, financial, competitive and other factors beyond our control.
 We may, from time to time, seek to raise additional debt or equity financing or re-price or refinance existing debt in the public or private markets, based on market conditions.
 Any such capital markets activities would be subject to market conditions, reaching final agreement with lenders or investors, and other factors, and there can be no assurance that we would successfully consummate any such transactions.

 In October 2018, our board of directors authorized a share repurchase program for our common stock up to \$150 million.
 The program is scheduled to expire December 31, 2019.
 The shares may be repurchased at management's discretion in the open market.
 Depending on market conditions and other factors, these repurchases may be commenced or suspended from time to time without prior notice.
-During the first quarter of 2019, we purchased 1,758,537 shares at a total cost of \$25 million.
-Subsequent to the first quarter, in April 2019, we purchased an additional 1,372,084 at a total cost of \$25 million.
-As of April 26, 2019, we had \$25 million remaining under the October 2018 authorization.
+During the first half of 2019, we purchased 3,130,621 shares at a total cost of \$50 million.
+As of July 26, 2019, we had \$25 million remaining under the October 2018 authorization.